RepublicHo/CoppeliaJSONConverter/README.md

 # CoppeliaJSONConverter
- Convert JSON to get all the variables needed.
+Parse JSON to get all the variables needed.